enonic/old-xp-doc/doc/admintools/contentstudio/inputs-standard.rst

 CheckBox
 --------

-The checkbox can be toggled between **checked** or **unchecked** by clicking the box with the mouse or by pressing the space-bar when it has focus.
+The checkbox can be toggled between **checked** or **unchecked** by clicking the box or the label with the mouse or by pressing the space-bar when it has focus.
+Checkbox position in relation to its label is configurable.

 RadioButtons
 ------------